 An employee may be dismissed (or demoted) when in the judgment of the town manager the employee's work or misconduct so warrants.
-The employee will be given reasonable notice and an opportunity to be heard prior to the imposition of a dismissal.
-Employees within their probationary period may be dismissed at the will of the town manager.
+The employee will be given reasonable notice and an opportunity to be heard prior to the imposition of a suspension.